meowsus/wagemage/README.md

     --debug          don't push or issue PR, keep the tmp directory
 ```

-You will be prompted to enter your Github Personal Access Token at runtime, unless it is supplied as the value for the `CODESLAVE_GITHUB_TOKEN` environment variable in your current session.
+You will be prompted to enter your Github Personal Access Token at runtime, unless it is supplied as the value for the `WAGEMAGE_GITHUB_TOKEN` environment variable in your current session.

 ### Options